Frank Madsen: Jim Spaceborn

 From 1984-87 Frank Madsen wrote and illustrated three 48-page comic books with the LEGO character Jim Spaceborn as well as three half-sized 24-page comic books (story and layouts only).
 Only the first two 48-page books were published before LEGO closed down their publishing division in 1987.

 Other works

 Apart from comic books Frank Madsen is involved with illustration, storyboarding and animation projects for a great range of clients.
-In 1999 he storyboarded five sequences for the Danish animation feature Help!
+In 1999, he storyboarded five sequences for the Danish animation feature Help!
 I'm a Fish.
-Since 2009 Frank has written children's books with his own characters like "Søren tror ikke på bøhmænd" (Sean does not believe in bogeymen) and "Snus Mus" (Nosey Mouse) about a mouse detective and his loyal secretary.
+Since 2009, Frank has written children's books with his own characters like Søren tror ikke på bøhmænd (Sean does not believe in bogeymen) and Snus Mus (Nosey Mouse) about a mouse detective and his loyal secretary.
 All illustrated by Sussi Bech.

 Miscellaneous

-In 1988 Frank Madsen established the Association of Danish Comics Creators, "Danske Tegneserieskabere" and during 1988-2010 he published the comics magazines Serieskaberen and Seriejournalen (from 1995 on only on the web).
+In 1988 Frank Madsen established the Association of Danish Comics Creators (Danske Tegneserieskabere) and during 1988-2010 he published the comics magazines Serieskaberen and Seriejournalen (only on the web starting in 1995).